-“There is not a separate part of the brain that handles writing, another that handles reading, and a third that handles art.”Harste, 2014, p.
-98
+“There is not a separate part of the brain that handles writing, another that handles reading, and a third that handles art” (Harste, 2014).

 As her students returned from lunch recess, all pumped to begin building their gingerbread houses, Ms. Spencer considered the inevitable struggle and frustration that would come with this activity.
+How could she encourage a growth mindset (Dweck, 2016) during this activity?
 At the last minute she got an idea and wrote the following on the board: “When things don’t go your way, yell “PLOT TWIST!” and move on.”
 Before students got down to work, she asked what they thought this meant.
 They did an excellent job elaborating on the idea, then Ms. Spencer told them about how her daughter had made a gingerbread house on the weekend and it broke.
 After a few tears, her daughter decided to turn it into a tent instead and it became a wonderful new creation!
 The students loved her story and throughout the classroom that afternoon, kids were heard yelling “plot twist!” as their houses crumbled, crashed, and broke.

 Ms. Spencer loves to read.
 She loves stories of all kinds.
 She’s a fan of photographs, films, plays, magazines, news articles, research papers, expertly crafted Instagram captions, hilarious TikToks, and so on.
 She considers it her challenge and privilege to match students to texts that they love and to support them as they build their identity as readers.
 She believes in reading as a daily practice and provides her students with time and space to read.
-At the core, she believes that reading and writing are the life-sustaining forces that provide us with access and agency (Gallagher & Kittle, 2018, p.
-5) and that, “regular reading will make our students better citizens of the world.” (p.
-14)
+At the core, she believes that reading and writing are the life-sustaining forces that provide us with access and agency and that, “regular reading will make our students better citizens of the world” (Gallagher & Kittle, 2018).

-In her life, writing is a critical form of reflection.
-“Writing is for life, not just for school.”
-(Gallagher & Kittle, p.
-14) It helps her to be a better neighbour, friend, mother, partner, teacher and citizen.
+In Ms. Spencer’s life, writing is a critical form of reflection.
+“Writing is for life, not just for school” (Gallagher & Kittle, 2018).
+It helps her to be a better neighbour, friend, mother, partner, teacher and citizen.
 Ms. Spencer believes in meaningful writing experiences for her students.
-“Writing creates an opportunity to understand life better and to navigate its challenges and opportunities.” (p.14) She considers it an obligation as a citizen of this planet to be thoughtful about the way she moves about in the world, and writing helps her practice that thoughtfulness.
-She will provide the time and space for students to slow down and take note of their world (Harste, 2014, p.
-92) It will then be her reward to see through their eyes.
+“Writing creates an opportunity to understand life better and to navigate its challenges and opportunities” (Gallagher & Kittle, 2018).
+She considers it an obligation as a citizen of this planet to be thoughtful about the way she moves about in the world, and writing helps her practice that thoughtfulness.
+She will provide the time and space for students to slow down and take note of their world.
+It will then be her reward to see through their eyes.